Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Is it okay to refer people to competitors if I'm not the right fit?

 Absolutely.
-Building a reputation as someone who puts clients' needs first is incredibly valuable.
+Building a reputation as someone who puts clients' needs first is valuable.
 People remember when you sacrifice a sale to help them find the right solution.
 That often leads to referrals and future opportunities.

 How do I price confidently when I feel like an imposter?